Built by a reader.

 • Feed any fic content into an AI model — not for training, not for summarization, not for any purpose whatsoever

-What we might do, maybe:
+What I might do, maybe.

 • Introduce new features based on community feedback